 Bretons are said to enjoy intellectual pursuits; they often have an affinity for anything related to logic and ordered complexity.
 Their love of knowledge and affinity for commerce drives them into a host of careers, including trading, the military, sailing, medicine, textiles, manufacturing, writing, theology, banking, all kinds of artistry, and other scholarly pursuits.
 Espionage has also proven to be one of their strong suits; Breton double agents, assassins, and spies have turned the tide of wars throughout recorded history.”

-Despite the fact that the Bretons are known to squabble with each other politically, their language, clothing, archiecture, and even their names are very consistent.
-They share the common language of Tamriel, based on the language created by the Ehlnofey (the et’Ada who helped create the world).
-Their clothing so far in the games tends to be medieval in nature, they wear the clothing styles of the land they’re inhabiting, or some mash-up in between.
-For the names in the games, the creators tended to use ones inspired by our Old English/Modern English with an old-world feel, Gaelic, or French, though this is not a hard rule and many names were created to sound and look similar to these real-world languages.
+Despite the fact that the Bretons are known to squabble with each other politically, their language, architecture, and their names are very consistent.
+They share the common language of Tamriel, based on the language created by the Ehlnofey.
+For the names the creators tend to use ones inspired by our Old English/Modern English with an old-world feel.
+They also use Gaelic, or French types as well.
 Here is an article on Breton names from ESLore as well as an article on names from UESP.

 Breton architecture is similar to our medieval architecture, however Bretons value “function over form.”
 Their dwellings tend to be modest, even for the wealthy.
-They have stone forts and towers for the military and small castles for the nobility.
-The middle and mercantile classes have homes and shops in the old-world characteristic thatched roofs, stone siding, and contrasting half-timbered styles, although some trade guilds are made up of all stone.
-The peasantry usually use whatever they can make out of mudbrick, found stone, timber, and straw.
 Many of their cities and towns boast walls for protection.

-According to the games, the Bretons look the most like their fair skinned human cousins, although they have higher, arched eyebrows, higher cheekbones, and more lithe frames like their elven descendants.
+The Bretons look the most like their fair skinned human cousins.
+Although they do have higher, arched eyebrows, higher cheekbones, and more lithe frames like their elven descendants.
 Some Bretons even have slightly pointed ears.

 - Resist Magic: 25%